broadinstitute/imaging-bbbc/README.md

 1. Once you've verified the files in the previous step, do `git add .` to stage all the changed / untracked files for a commit.
 1. Run `git commit -m "Added new dataset BBBC<NEW-DATASET>"`
 1. Run `git push -u origin issues/XX`.
 Replace `XX` with the issue number.
-1. Create a PR from this branch and have someone review it.
+1. Create a PR from this branch and have someone review it, if necessary.
-1. Once accepted, merge the PR
+1. Once accepted, merge (squash and merge) the PR.
+Then, delete the (remote) branch.
+1. `git checkout master`
+1. `git fetch origin`
+1. `git pull origin master`
+1. `git remote prune origin` (can do `git remote prune origin --dry-run` to check first).
+This will clean up (prune) the origin branch.
+1. `git branch -d issues/XX` to delete the local branch.
 1. Run `./publish.sh` to upload the files to the web server.